badlogic/basis-arguments/README.md

 The resulting `.jar` file will be located in the `target/` folder.

 You can also find `SNAPSHOT` builds of the latest and greatest changes to the master branch in the SonaType snapshots repository.
+The snapshot is build by [Jenkins](https://libgdx.badlogicgames.com/jenkins/job/basis-arguments/)

 To add that snapshot repository to your Maven `pom.xml` use the following snippet:

 ```
 <repositories>